A Technical Introducition to MathML Core for Writing Mathematics on the Web

 It may be tempting to use an <mn> for constants like the Euler's number as they are real numbers, but an <mi> should actually be used instead unless the actual digits of such constants are represented.

-One common mistake however, and especially in English publications, is that mathematical constants and functions identifiers with a constant definition should NOT be rendered in italic.
-Therefore, when an <mi> element contains a single letter and represents such a constant or function, its mathvariant attribute should be set to normal.
+One common mistake, and especially in English publications, is that mathematical constants should NOT be rendered in italic, at least according to the ISO 80000-2 standard.
+Only variables should be in italic.
+Therefore, when an <mi> element contains a single character representing such a constant, its mathvariant attribute should be set to normal when applicable.
 Note that this does not apply to physical constants or statistics, as they are technically variables derived from physical measurements.
-Also note that this does not apply to a probability function or distribution identified in the expression by a Latin capital or small P as its identifier.

 Complex numbers

-The real and imaginary parts of a complex number should be handled as separate elements, separated by a plus sign or minus sign operator, and grouped within <mrow>s if necessary.
-This should include an invisible times operator within the imaginary part of the number, which itself should be wrapped in an <mrow> due to operator precedence.
-A minus sign operator should also be included in the real part prior to its numeric size if applicable.
+The real and imaginary parts of a complex number should be handled as separate elements, separated by a plus sign or minus sign <mo>, and grouped within <mrow>s if necessary.
+This should include an invisible times <mo> within the imaginary part of the number, which itself should be wrapped in an <mrow> due to operator precedence.
+A minus sign <mo> should also be included in the real part prior to its numeric size if applicable.
 Place the full expression inside an additional <mrow> if appropriate.

 Once again, according to ISO 80000-2, the imaginary unit should use a normal i as its identifier, and because it is a mathematical constant, the mathvariant attribute of the corresponding <mi> should also be set to normal so that it is not rendered in italic.